-The Company shall screen all its clients manually on a quarterly basis through World Check Refinitiv.
-Further the Company also has a subscription to Batch Risk Screen KYC 360 search tool, through which all of its clients are screened on a daily basis.
-Any new clients signed up are added to the list.
+The Company shall screen all its clients manually on a quarterly basis through WorldCheck Refinitiv.
 By clients to be screened means all stakeholders, directors, bank signatories, officers and any other connected person to the Company's clients.

 9.10.2 Internal procedures of the Company with regards to hits received on a client: